| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 ▣ "Blessed is the one who stays awake and keeps his clothes" This is the third of seven blessings given to faithful believers (cf. Rev. 1:3; 14:13; 16:15; 19:9; 20:6; 22:7,14).
 This almost seems to be a summary of the warning found in Mark 13:33-37; Luke 12:37.

-▣ "so that he will not walk about naked and men will not see his shame" This may be an allusion to Rev. 3:18.
+▣ "so that he will not walk about naked and men will not see his shame" This may be a flashback to Rev. 3:18.
 In the OT nakedness was a symbol of judgment (cf. Ezek.
 23:29; Hosea 2:3; Amos 2:16; Mic.
 1:8).
 However, it refers not to the loss of salvation, but to Christians who will be ashamed of their activities and lack of lifestyle faith at Jesus' Coming.
 Jesus' coming as the Judge and Conqueror, which is exactly how the Jews expected the Messiah to return, is described in Rev. 19:11-16.

 Special Topic: Shame